-Under this section, the results have been provided and a complete model for the research, for both the district level and national level analysis, in order to understand urbanisation in Pakistan.
-The following estimates have been obtained from the regression analysis.
+Under this section, the results have been provided and a complete model for the research, for both the district level and national level analysis Table 3 using Model (II), in order to understand urbanisation in Pakistan.
+The following estimates have been obtained from the regression analysis in Table 3.